-During times of market volatility, it's natural to question if we're in a bear market—and if so, how to handle it.
-Tracking bull or bear markets can be tricky.
-Typically, these phases only become clear in hindsight, once certain patterns emerge and play out.
+During times of market volatility, it's natural to question if we're in a bear market, and if so, how to handle it.
+But labeling bull or bear markets in the moment can be tricky.
+Often, these phases only become clear in hindsight after certain patterns emerge and play out.

-Luckily, a strong investment strategy can offer you a more solid footing, bear market or not.
-To help you manage your investments more steadily, start by familiarizing yourself with some signs of a bear market and what might be going on behind the scenes.
+A consistent investment strategy can offer you a more solid footing, bear market or not.
+To help you manage your investments more steadily, learn about the time-tested guidelines for how to invest during a down market.

 What is a bear market?